An Open Letter to Prince Harry

 Every chapter of the Sussex post-royal story has been structured around the rupture.
 The exit.
 The institution.
 The family.
 The press.
 The racism.
 The silence.
 These are real subjects.
 They deserved coverage.
 But they are also finite subjects — a story can only tell the same inciting incident so many times before the audience stops finding it inciting and starts finding it repetitive.

 There was no visible plan for what came after the grievance had been aired, monetized, and streamed.
 The second act — the one that was supposed to prove that the departure had been in service of something rather than just away from something — never arrived with the clarity it needed.
 The AI letter.
 The wellness retreats.
 The lifestyle brand.
 These are not a second act.
 They are a holding pattern with a press office attached.
+And the Invictus finances suggest that even the one project with genuine moral weight has drifted from its stated purpose.

 So what remains now?